notesofcliff/logsieve/README.md

 ^\[(?<ts>[^]]+)\]\s(?<level>\w+)\s(?<message>.*)$
 ```

-The extractor automatically populates captured groups into the `fields` object for each matching row.
+The extractor automatically populates captured groups as individual table columns.
 If your regex includes `ts`, `level`, or `message` groups, they'll replace the auto-detected values.
+Other named groups appear as sortable columns and export as separate CSV fields.

+LogSieve uses `matchAll` to capture all occurrences of a pattern within each log line.
+For example, `(?<num>\d+)` extracts all numbers as an array `[1, 2, 3]` rather than just the first match.
+Single values display as plain text; multiple values display as JSON arrays.

-This feature enables quick normalization of arbitrary log formats into structured data.
+This feature enables quick normalization of arbitrary log formats into structured, sortable, exportable data.

+#### Extractor Library

+Save frequently-used regex patterns to the **Extractor Library** for easy reuse:

+- Create named extractors with descriptions
+- Enable or disable individual extractors via checkboxes
+- Apply multiple extractors simultaneously
+- Edit and delete saved patterns
+- Import/export extractor libraries to share with teammates

+When multiple extractors match the same line, a configurable merge strategy determines how fields are combined (default: last-match-wins).
+Choose from:

+- **Last Wins** - Later extractors override earlier captures
+- **First Wins** - Keep first captured value, skip later ones
+- **Merge** - Combine all values (currently same as last-wins)

+Configure the merge strategy in the Settings section.
+All extractors are stored in browser localStorage, keeping your data completely private.

+A sample extractor library (`sample-extractors.json`) is included with common patterns for Apache logs, bracketed formats, user actions, IP addresses, and key-value pairs.

 ### Summary Statistics